Our Brexit Promise

 Why is P&O Cruises a good holiday choice in these uncertain times?

-With over 180 years of history and travel expertise, we’re well placed to respond to any changes.
-We’ve been working hard across the business to make sure everything is in place to manage any impact on your holiday plans.
+With over 180 years of history and travel expertise, we're in a strong position to respond to any changes.
+We're confident we have everything in place to manage any impact on your holiday plans.

 Our deposit means you can secure your holiday at a great price.
-By booking ahead, you may avoid future currency fluctuations, particularly in the event of a no-deal Brexit.
+By booking ahead, you may also avoid future currency fluctuations – particularly in the event of a no-deal Brexit.

 Will my passport be valid or will I need visas?

 Because hundreds of our holidays depart from Southampton, heading off to Europe is stress-free and relaxing from the get-go.

 Your passport must be less than ten years old and be valid with at least six months left until it expires, so be sure to check it well before your holiday

 For more details about renewing your passport: www.gov.uk/renew-adult-passport/renew

 What about going on shore?

 You can even see Europe without the need for Euros; for financial peace of mind, book shore experiences in Sterling before you sail or while you're on board.
 When you book a shore experience in Sterling, you’ll know exactly what you are paying in advance and avoid any currency fluctuations.